klippa-app/react-native-klippa-scanner-sdk/README.md

         // The color of the text of the warning message, should be a UIColor.
         WarningTextColor: null,

+        // The color of the menu icons when they are enabled, should be a UIColor.
+        IconEnabledColor: null,

+        // The color of the menu icons when they are disabled, should be a UIColor.
+        IconDisabledColor: null,

+        // The color of the menu icons of the screen where you can review/edit the images, should be a UIColor.
+        ReviewIconColor: null,

         // The amount of opacity for the overlay, should be a float.
         OverlayColorAlpha: 0.75,